samuelgerber/vtkReactR/README.md

 # vtkReactR HTMLWidget

-R hamtlwidget wrapper for react-vtk-js.
+R htmlwidget wrapper for react-vtk-js.

 Work in progress ...